-Safety and Security Committee
+5. Safety & Security Committee

-The Board of Directors established the Air Safety and Security Committee in March 1997 to review and discuss air safety and related issues.
-The Safety and Security Committee reports to the full Board of Directors each quarter.
-The Safety and Security Committee is composed of a main board Director, Mike O'Brien and the Ryanair DAC Accountable Manager, Neil Sorahan (who both act as co-chairman), as well as the following

-Executive Officers of Ryanair: Messrs.
-Bellew, Wilson, the Chief Pilot, Capt.
-Ray Conway and the Chief Risk Officer, Ms. Carol Sharkey.
+The Board of Directors established the Ryanair Air Safety & Security Committee in March 1997 to review and discuss air safety and security related issues.
+The Committee reports to the full Board of Directors each quarter.
+Members include; Mike O'Brien and the Ryanair Accountable Manager, Neil Sorahan (who both act as co-chair), as well as the following Executive Officers of Ryanair: Mr. Eddie Wilson, Capt.
+Aidan Murray (Chief Pilot) and Ms. Carol Sharkey (Chief Risk Officer).
 A number of other managers are invited to attend, as required, from time to time.